 A statute of limitations is the legal term for the deadline or timeframe a person has to file a lawsuit.
 Timeframes exist in part because, after a substantial amount of time has passed, evidence may be lost, and memories have faded.
 If you do not initiate your lawsuit prior to the deadline, you may lose your opportunity to seek compensation.

 An action for medical malpractice must be filed within two years.
 This timeframe begins on the date you discover your injury or that you should have discovered it.
 The statute of limitations for medical malpractice is two-fold in Connecticut.
-Not only must you file within two years of the date your injury was discovered, but you only have a maximum of three years from the date the malpractice incident occurred; or if a death is involved then a maximum of 5 years.
+Not only must you file within two years of the date your injury was discovered, but you only have a maximum of three years from the date the malpractice incident occurred; or if a death is involved, then a maximum of 5 years.
 There are special circumstances when the limitation period can be shorter.
-For instance in a claim against the University of Connecticut Heath Center, the limitation period is one year as this would be a claim against the State of Connecticut.
+For instance, in a claim against the University of Connecticut Health Center, the limitation period is one year, as this would be a claim against the State of Connecticut.

 The legal team at D’Amico & Pettinicchi, LLC understands the importance of your overall recovery after a medical malpractice injury.
 As part of this process, we take on all the legal tasks to help you achieve financial compensation so you can concentrate on healing.
 Clients trust us with their complex medical malpractice cases because of our extensive experience and successful track record.
 Let us help you get the justice you deserve.
 Contact us today to schedule a free consultation.